What You Need To Know:

 EARTH TO ECHO is a rousing science fiction tale of three 13-year-old boys and a girl who chase after mysterious signals from an alien.
 They hope that saving the alien can also save their neighborhood from demolition.
 EARTH TO ECHO has a strong moral worldview and is solid entertainment for older children, with a caution for some peril that might frighten younger viewers.

-The story follows three boys who have been best friends since their earliest childhood days: Tuck (Brian “Astro” Bradley), Munch (Reese Hartwig) and Alex (Teo Halm).
+The story follows three 13-year-old boys who have been best friends since their earliest childhood days: Tuck (Brian “Astro” Bradley), Munch (Reese Hartwig) and Alex (Teo Halm).
 They try to have one last adventure together before each of their families has to move under government orders so that a highway can be built through their neighborhood.
 Just as they’re trying to figure out what last-ditch effort can save their homes, each of their cell-phones starts getting mysterious images onscreen that turn out to be maps.